Replayable Financial Agents: A Determinism-Faithfulness Assurance Harness for Tool-Using LLM Agents: Conclusion

+\paragraph{Key Findings.} \begin{enumerate}[noitemsep] \item Decision determinism and task accuracy show no detectable correlation ($r = -0.11$, 95\% CI $[-0.49, 0.31]$, $n=21$), indicating that single-metric evaluation is insufficient for deployment assurance \item Small models (7--20B) achieve near-perfect determinism (94--100\%) through rigid pattern matching, at the cost of accuracy (20--42\%) \item Frontier models show moderate determinism (50--96\%) with higher but variable accuracy (14--69\%), exploring diverse tool paths to reach decisions \item No model occupies the ``high determinism and high accuracy'' quadrant, supporting the need for DFAH's multi-dimensional approach \item The ``same conclusion, different reasoning'' pattern---where frontier models converge on decisions while varying their tool paths---is, to our knowledge, a finding not previously documented in agentic evaluation \end{enumerate}

-\paragraph{Practical Guidance.} For compliance-critical deployments: consider Tier~1 models with schema-first architectures.
-In our benchmarks, these configurations achieved the determinism levels consistent with audit replay requirements.
-Reserve frontier models for HITL advisory workflows where their superior task performance justifies the oversight overhead.
-Institutions should validate on their own workloads before deployment.
+\paragraph{Practical Considerations.} For compliance-critical deployments, our results suggest that Tier~1 models with schema-first architectures merit evaluation: in our benchmarks, these configurations achieved the determinism levels consistent with audit replay requirements.
+Frontier models may be better suited for human-in-the-loop advisory workflows where their superior task performance justifies the oversight overhead.
+Institutions should validate these patterns on their own workloads before deployment.

-\paragraph{Industry Alignment.} The framework implements the trial/trajectory/grader evaluation structure emerging as industry standard, connecting the metrics to the pass$^k$ requirements specific to compliance contexts.
+\paragraph{Industry Alignment.} The framework implements the trial/trajectory/grader evaluation structure emerging in agent evaluation practice \citep{anthropic2026evals}, connecting the metrics to the pass$^k$ requirements specific to compliance contexts.
 The three benchmark tasks (150 total test cases) and open-source stress-test harness enable institutions to validate agent deployments against these requirements before production exposure.